 Combine your knowledge of the respiratory, circulatory, and digestive systems of various production animal species with information on how they relate to their physical environment.
 This workshop includes a brief information session with a cumulative hands-on challenge.

 What’s on Your Plate?

-Learn about various aspect of the food production industry.
-Gain a better understanding of where your food comes from and how it is gets to your table.
+Learn about various aspects of the food production industry.
+Gain a better understanding of where your food comes from and how it gets to your table.

 Curriculum alignments: SBI3U

 In-class workshops are offered by request and upon availability of workshop facilitators.
 Experience one of our workshops in your classroom by completing a visit request form online.
 New workshop options coming soon!

 Christine Wilkinson, Liaison Officer

 519-824-4120, Ext.
 58359